swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 ### Playing Lots of Games

 Some people play many, many games back to back in rapid succession.
-Doing this to recover from a losses for fear of losing a rank or two is especially missing the big picture.
+Doing this to recover from losses for fear of losing a rank or two is especially missing the big picture.
 Win or lose, a game isn't any good if you don't take time to review it.
 It's highly likely that your winning games have just as many bad moves and blunders as